Indigenous Health is an important priority for provincial and federal governments in Canada.

 News and Events

-Cross-cutting researcher gathering—On June 8th, 2017, Helen Burt [VP Research], Mike Coughtrie [Dean of Pharmaceutical Sciences] and Nadine Caron and Martin Schechter [Co-directors of the Centre for excellence in Indigenous Health], hosted a gathering of researchers working across Faculties in Mental Health to identify and create opportunities for cross-cutting research collaboration.
+Cross-cutting researcher gathering—On June 8th, 2017, Helen Burt [AVP Research & Innovation], Mike Coughtrie [Dean of Pharmaceutical Sciences] and Nadine Caron and Martin Schechter [Co-directors of the Centre for excellence in Indigenous Health], hosted a gathering of researchers working across Faculties in Indigenous Health to identify and create opportunities for cross-cutting research collaboration.
 For more information on outcomes of the gathering or to ensure that you are added to the Indigenous Health research communications list as this initiative progresses, please e-mail Kyle Demes.